alphagov/paas-team-manual/source/support/shipping_elasticsearch_metrics_to_tenants.html.md

 ![Diagram of the alpha Elasticsearch Prometheus exporter](/diagrams/elasticsearch-metric-exporter-alpha.jpg)

-Aiven already provide a Prometheus endpoint on every Elasticsearch node, but there are 3 problems with tenants using them:
+Aiven already provide a Prometheus endpoint on every Elasticsearch node, but there are 3 problems with tenants using that:

   - tenants don't know how to find the endpoints

   - we can't give tenants the necessary credentials

-  - an IP safelist will stop any Prometheus outside PaaS from scrape the endpoints.
+  - an IP safelist stops any Prometheus outside PaaS from scraping the endpoints.

 We deploy a PaaS app running both `aiven-service-discovery` and Prometheus. `aiven-service-discovery` emits a list of all the